 Bottom Line:

-- Kelty is ideal for solo, minimalist, or lightweight backpacking trips.
+On the other hand, Kelty is designated for solo, minimalist, or even lightweight trekking trips.

 Coleman: Affordable and Accessible

-- Kelty is an investment that pays off if you’re serious about camping.
+Kelty is heavy at the start, but it’s an investment worth having if you are serious about camping.

 Beginners